rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-30-rust-ffi-ci.md

 ## Test Binding

-To write a simple test, need to get a look at what was just generated (on OSX must first [Install 'code' command in PATH](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)):
+To write a simple test, need to get a look at what was just generated in VS Code (on OSX must first [Install 'code' command in PATH](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)):
 ```bash
 code `find . -name bindings.rs`
 ```